Harold Tennant: Background and education

-Born at The Glen, Innerleithen, Peeblesshire, Tennant was a younger son of Sir Charles Tennant, 1st Baronet, by his first wife Emma, daughter of Richard Winsloe.
+Born at The Glen, Innerleithen, Peeblesshire, Harold Tennant was a younger son of Sir Charles Tennant, 1st Baronet, by his first wife Emma, daughter of Richard Winsloe.
 He was the brother of Edward Tennant, 1st Baron Glenconner and Margot Asquith (and hence the brother-in-law of H. H. Asquith) and the half-brother of Baroness Elliot of Harwood.

-He was educated at Eton and at Trinity College, Cambridge.
+Tennant was educated at Eton College and at Trinity College, Cambridge.

 Political career

 Tennant was Assistant Private Secretary to his brother-in-law H. H. Asquith while the latter was Home Secretary between 1892 and 1895.
 In 1894 he was elected Member of Parliament for Berwickshire.
-Asquith became Prime Minister in 1908 and in January 1909 he appointed Tennant Parliamentary Secretary to the Board of Trade.
+Asquith became prime minister in 1908 and in January 1909 he appointed Tennant Parliamentary Secretary to the Board of Trade.
 Tennant remained in this office until 1911, and then served under Asquith as Financial Secretary to the War Office from 1911 to 1912 and as Under-Secretary of State for War from 1912 to 1916.
 In 1914 he was sworn of the Privy Council.
-He entered the cabinet as Secretary for Scotland under Asquith in July 1916, a post he held until Asquith was ousted as Prime Minister in December 1916.
+He entered the cabinet as Secretary for Scotland under Asquith in July 1916, a post he held until Asquith was ousted as prime minister in December 1916.
 Tennant did not serve under David Lloyd George.

 At the 1918 general election, the Berwickshire constituency was abolished, and Tennant contested the new Berwickshire and Haddingtonshire constituency.
 He faced two opponents: R. W. Foulis of the Labour Party, and the 1911–1918 Haddingtonshire MP John Deans Hope.
 With two incumbent Liberal MPs contesting one seat, Hope's receipt of the coalition coupon secured his victory, with 54% of the votes.
 Tennant came a poor third, with only 16% of the votes.

-He also unsuccessfully contested Glasgow Central in 1923 but never returned to the House of Commons.
+Tennant also unsuccessfully contested Glasgow Central in 1923 but never returned to the House of Commons.

 During his time in Parliament, Tennant supported a number of progressive measures such as worker's compensation, minimum wage provisions, school medical inspections, factory inspections, and unemployment insurance.

 Personal life

-He married factory inspector May Abraham in 1896.
-Tennant bought Great Maytham Hall, Rolvenden, Kent in 1910.
+Tennant married factory inspector May Abraham in 1896.
+He bought Great Maytham Hall, Rolvenden, Kent, in 1910.
 He commissioned Edwin Lutyens to rebuild the hall at a cost of £24,000.
 As leader of the war memorial committee, he also engaged Lutyens to design the Rolvenden War Memorial, erected in 1922.

 Tennant died in November 1935, aged 70.